Documents Required for Export In Pakistan

 - Log in to your account and edit the 181 application form.
 Enter all your personal, income, and property details and you will receive NTN in few hours.

 2) Sales Tax Registration

-Commercial exporter is not required to register with Sales Tax Department.
-But if you pay the sale tax on the goods from local market it will be better for you to get yourself registered with sales tax department so that you may claim your input tax deducting on your purchases.
-Once you are registered in sales tax department you will be obliged to the monthly sales tax return irrespective of the fact that you have been involved in any sales tax activity or not.
+The commercial exporter is not required to register with the Sales Tax Department.
+But if you pay the sale tax on the goods from the local market it will be better for you to get yourself registered with the sales tax department so that you may claim your input tax deducting on your purchases.
+Once you are registered in the sales tax department you will be obliged to the monthly sales tax return irrespective of the fact that you have been involved in any sales tax activity or not.

 3) Bank Account